Troubleshoot Web Deploy problems with Visual Studio

 The server experienced an issue processing the request.
 Contact the server administrator for more information.

-This particular error doesn't give you much to go on, but the picture becomes clearer if you look at the Web Deploy error log in Event Viewer.
+This particular error doesn't give you much to go on, but the picture becomes clearer if you look at the Web Deploy error log in the Event Viewer.

 User: DEPLOYSERVER\User1